gear-foundation/academy/docs/02-basic/06-homework/assignment.md

     }
     ```

-    And the event reflects the game state after the **User's** move: eighter pebbles count removed by the **Program** or the end of game with the information about the winner.
+    And the event reflects the game state after the **User's** move: either pebbles count removed by the **Program** or the end of game with the information about the winner.

     ```rust title="io/src/lib.rs"
     #[derive(Debug, Clone, Encode, Decode, TypeInfo)]